|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 via Barnstormers 2014

-On November 7, 1943 Brownell remains were recovered, identified, and temporarily buried at the Kokoda War Cemetery.
-Later, he was exhumed and interred at Bomana Cemetery.
-Postwar,
+On November 7, 1942 Brownell remains were recovered, identified, and temporarily buried at the Kokoda War Cemetery.
+Later, he was exhumed and reburied at Bomana War Cemetery.
+Postwar, his remains were transported to the United States for permanent burial.

-his remains were exhumed and transported to the United States.
-On March 1948 he was permanently buried at Woodlawn Cemetery in Canandaigua, NY at section 11 lot 139.
+Brownell was officially declared dead the day of the mission.
+On March 1948 he was buried at Woodlawn Cemetery in Canandaigua, NY at section 11 lot 139.

 During late April 2014, a "Curtiss P-40 project" was offered for sale on Barnstormers.
 This appears to be a new built P-40 using parts recovered from P-40E-1 "The Spoddessape" 41-25178, including an original piece of tail section with "68" visible.